Zeal8bit/Zeal-8-bit-OS/README.md

 ## What?

 Zeal 8-bit OS is an operating system written entirely in Z80 assembly for Z80 computers.
 It has been designed around simplicity and portability.
-It is inspired by Linux and CP/M. It has the concept of drivers and disks, while being ROM-able.
+It is inspired by Linux and CP/M. It has the concept of drivers and disks while being ROM-able.

 ## Why?

-As you may know, this project is in fact part of a bigger project called *Zeal 8-bit Computer*, which, as it name states, consists of an entirely newly designed 8-bit computer.
+As you may know, this project is in fact part of a bigger project called *Zeal 8-bit Computer*, which, as its name states, consists of an entirely newly designed 8-bit computer.
 It is based on a Z80 CPU.

-When writing softwares, demos or drivers for it, I realized the code was tied to *Zeal 8-bit computer* hardware implementation, making them highly incompatible with any other Z80 computers, even if the required features were basic (only UART for example).
+When writing software, demos or drivers for it, I realized the code was tied to *Zeal 8-bit computer* hardware implementation, making them highly incompatible with any other Z80 computers, even if the required features were basic (only UART for example).

 ## Yet another OS?